RateMyDIY/Docs/Feature-Set.md

    * _As a Non Logged In user, I want to be able to see projects and have access to their reviews because this allows me to find quality projects._

-* Click Reviews to go to search page w/ results for this specific project
+* Click Reviews to go to search page w/ results for this specific project.
-* Click picture for dialogue to change it
+* Click picture for dialogue to change it.
-* If it’s the current user’s project, they can edit and will have buttons at the bottom to add text and pictures
+* If it’s the current user’s project, they can edit it and it will have buttons at the bottom to add text and pictures.

 ### _Feature Name: My Reviews/Review List_
 * **User Access Statuses:** _Everybody, Non Logged In users have some restrictions._